 Biodegradability Testing and the Hierarchy of Biodegradability Testing Environments.

 The table below provides an illustration of the hierarchy of different levels of biodegradability testing available, relevant to different environments.
-We feel that is essential that we test Bioglitter® in its finished form (ie with coating) to a challenging, yet relevant natural environment, to a well-established standard and test method.
-Proving Bioglitter® biodegradability credentials in a challenging environment indicates more favourable results in less challenging conditions.
+It is essential that the glitter is tested in its finished form (ie with coating) at this is what will be entering the natural environment.
+Proving Bioglitter™ biodegradability in credentials in a challenging environment indicates more favourable results in less challenging conditions.
 Testing at a Fresh Water biodegradability level is a harder test than at a home composting level.

 The term ‘composting’ is associated with manmade processes and ‘biodegradability’ is associated with natural environments.

-Fresh Water Biodegradation and Why We Chose This Level of Testing for Bioglitter®:
+Fresh Water Biodegradation and Why We Chose This Level of Testing for Bioglitter™

-The test results as illustrated in the chart above demonstrate the vast majority of both Bioglitter® SPARKLE and Bioglitter® PURE biodegrades in a freshwater environment in only 4 weeks.
-It also proves that the coating applied in the manufacture of Bioglitter® does not compromise the performance characteristics of the Modified Regenerated Cellulose core to biodegrade.
+The test results as illustrated in the chart above demonstrate the vast majority of both Bioglitter™ SPARKLE and Bioglitter™ PURE biodegrades in a freshwater environment in only 4 weeks.
+It also proves that the coating applied in the manufacture of Bioglitter™ does not compromise the performance characteristics of the Modified Regenerated Cellulose core to biodegrade.

-- Bioglitter® SPARKLE – PROVEN TO BIODEGRADE IN THE NATURAL ENVIRONMENT
+- Bioglitter™ SPARKLE – PROVEN TO BIODEGRADE IN THE NATURAL ENVIRONMENT

-- A level of >90% biodegradation within 56 days relative to the microcrystalline cellulose control is required to meet the criteria for OK biodegradable WATER certification.
-Our aim of reducing/removing the plastic content in the coatings used in our Bioglitter® Sparkle will ultimately allow us to achieve this target.
+- A level of >90% biodegradation within 56 days relative to the microcrystalline cellulose control is required to meet the criteria for TÜV, OK biodegradable WATER certification.
+Our aim of removing the non-freshwater biodegradable polymer content in the coatings used in our Bioglitter™ Sparkle will ultimately allow us to achieve this target.

-- Bioglitter® PURE – PROVEN TO BE BIODEGRADABLE IN THE NATURAL ENVIRONMENT & MEETS TUV CERTIFICATION CRITERIA
+- Bioglitter™ PURE – PROVEN TO BE BIODEGRADABLE IN THE NATURAL ENVIRONMENT & MEETS TUV CERTIFICATION CRITERIA